About Our Organization

 John P. McGovern Compleat Physician Award - 2025

-Deadline to submit a candidate for the 2025 Award: Friday, October 25, 2024
+Deadline has been extended to submit a candidate for the 2025 Award: Friday, November 8, 2024

 Established in 1993, the John P. McGovern Compleat Physician Award is presented annually by the Houston Academy of Medicine (HAM) and HCMS, to recognize a physician whose career has been founded on the Oslerian ideals of medical excellence, humane and ethical care, commitment to medical humanities and writing, research, and harmony between the academician and medical practitioner.
 These characteristics were exemplified by the life of Sir William Osler, who is revered world-wide as the "Father of Modern American Medicine."